ioannis-0/Guitar-Amplifier/README.md

 For a detail timeline of the project you can vist here to see the amount of time and effort we place onto this project: https://github.com/ioannis-0/Guitar-Amplifier/projects?query=is%3Aopen

+Here is an image of the PCB on KiCad

+Here is an image of us testing the PCB